AmitBokoDev/9gag-post-filter/README.md

 - Show days next to the username on every post
 - Hide users with less than X amount of days
 - Hide anonymous 9GAGGER posts
-- Hide users with blue chackmarks
+- Hide users with blue checkmarks
 - Hide posts by tags or words in the title